FLAT

 Flow

 The flow describes how the incoming request from the client is transformed into the outgoing response.
-The flow comprises actions, control structures and variables.
+The flow comprises , and .

-Each endpoint of your API can have its individual flow specified by x-flat-flow, see Routing.
+Each endpoint of your API can have its individual flow specified by x-flat-flow, see .

-Here we have a flow with if-elseif-else conditional statements and some echo actions evaluating the $request variable:
+Here we have a flow with and some evaluating the :

 <flow>